 If you visit Langland beach it's impossible to miss the brightly painted shoreline cabins that line the bay.

-With almost 80 of the iconic green and white cabins (with the first rumoured to have been built in 1923!), you'll be sure to find these featured on postcards around the city - and maybe even one or two on campus!
+With almost 80 of the iconic green and white cabins (with the first rumoured to have been built in 1923!), you'll be sure to find these featured on postcards around the city.

 You may have heard that Swansea has been described as one of the best regions in the UK for, surfing, cycling, water sports, rock climbing and golf, so if you're an adventure sport enthusiast this is the place to be!
 Feeling a little less daring?
 Why not take a stroll along the coastal path or beach?